sodadata/docs/soda/product-overview.md

 ```

 Soda uses the input in the checks YAML files to prepare SQL queries that it runs against your data during a scan.
 During a scan, Soda does not ingest your data, it only scans it for quality metrics, then uses the metadata to prepare scan results.
-(An exception to this rule is when Soda collects failed row samples that it presents in scan output to aid with issue investigation, a feature you can [disable]({% link soda-cloud/failed-rows.md %}#disable-failed-row-samples).)
+(An exception to this rule is when Soda collects failed row samples that it presents in scan output to aid with issue investigation, a feature you can [disable]({% link soda-cl/failed-row-samples.md %}.)

 After a scan, each check results in one of three default states:
 * pass: the values in the dataset match or fall within the thresholds you specified